Bira/octopus-carnival/_posts/2025-11-19-wir-dscc-wight.md

 ## The Lore

-Athasian wights are, at their root, pretty much the same as standard ones: undead whose soulless bodies are animated by the left-over animus (or will) the person left behind.
+Athasian wights are, at their root, pretty much the same as standard ones: undead whose soulless bodies are animated by a scrap of animus (or will) the dead person left behind.
 However, their description here goes on to say that wights were driven to complete some kind of mission or achieve an important goal when they died, and the "will" that animates them is an obsession with fulfilling that task.
 It also gives them an eternal hunger for life force, and robs them of the capacity to feel anything but hatred, grief, and frustration.

 You can technically exorcize a wight by fulfilling its task.
 This is extremely difficult _at best_, and it's often impossible.
-Wights are not exactly willing to give detailed interviews about the circumstances of their death, and even if the PCs can discover those many of the creatures have been dead for so long that all people and places involved are simply gone.
+Wights are not exactly willing to give detailed interviews about the circumstances of their death.
+Even if the PCs can discover those many of the creatures have been dead for so long that all people and places involved are simply gone.
 This will probably force the PCs to resort to the second most effective anti-wight strategy: extreme violence.

 For a wight to be truly destroyed, its body must be obliterated.
 A popular tactic is to dismember and then burn their corpses.
 Not doing this means the